Callable decorators#

 def on_join_callable(bot, trigger):

-# do something when a user JOIN a channel
+# do something when a user JOINs a channel

 # a blocked nickname or hostname *will* trigger this